v8/web-tooling-benchmark/docs/in-depth.md

 ## babel

 [Babel](https://github.com/babel/babel) is a transpiler that compiles modern JavaScipt (i.e. ES2015 and later) to an older JavaScript dialect (i.e. ES3 or ES5) that is understood by a broad set of browsers.
 It's probably the most popular transpiler at this point in time and used in the vast majority of web projects nowadays.

 This benchmark runs the Babel transformation logic using the `es2015` preset on a 196KiB ES2015 module containing the untranspiled [Vue](https://github.com/vuejs/vue) bundle.
-Note that this explicitly excludes the [Babylon](https://github.com/babel/babylon) parser and only measures the throughput on the actual transformations.
+Note that this explicitly excludes the [Babylon](https://github.com/babel/babylon) parser and only measures the throughput of the actual transformations.
 The parser is tested separately by the `babylon` benchmark below.

 ## babylon